QR Codes in email marketing: Supercharge your email marketing campaigns

 QR Codes vs. URL: Which is a more valuable addition to your email campaigns?

 Companies usually struggle to choose between using QR Codes vs. using a URL in the email content.
 Here are a few pointers that will help you decide which one would be better for your use case:

 Consider your target customer segment:

-Considering the differences in the sectors mentioned above, it makes more sense for a B2B brand to add QR codes in emails so that it is easily scannable by their customers while a B2C brand should prefer using URLs so that the users wouldn’t have to go through the trouble of scanning a QR code with another device.
+Considering the differences in the sectors mentioned above, it makes more sense for a B2B brand to add QR Codes in emails so that it is easily scannable by their customers while a B2C brand should prefer using URLs so that the users wouldn’t have to go through the trouble of scanning a QR Code with another device.

-Keep the purpose of QR codes in mind:
+Keep the purpose of QR Codes in mind:

 While it makes sense to add QR Codes in emails to reveal discount coupons, event entry pass, etc., it does not make sense to include a QR Code just for the sake of it.
 The QR Code used in email is meant to be a valuable addition to your emails rather than an unnecessary inclusion.

 Frequently asked questions about QR Codes in emails

 1. How to scan a QR Code in an email?

 Scanning a QR Code from an email is a simple process.
 Just open the camera on your smartphone, point it towards the QR Code, and click the corresponding link that pops up so you can be redirected to the destination URL.